Patient Blood Management

 Erythropoietin is a protein that controls the production of red blood cells.

 Erythropoietin injections are used to boost the production of red blood cells.
-It may be given to adults with kidney disease and patients undergoing elective surgery.
+They may be given to adults with kidney disease and patients undergoing elective surgery.

-While erythropoietin can reduce the need for a blood transfusion from another person, you may still need a transfusion using donor blood if you lose a lot of blood during or after surgery.
+While erythropoietin can reduce the need for a blood transfusion from another person, you may still need a donor blood transfusion if you lose a lot of blood during or after surgery.

 Before taking erythropoietin